top of page

 2. Educate Your Network and Clients on the Issues

 Nonprofits can best assist low-income voters in becoming familiar with the issues by providing opportunities for people to hear the direct views of candidates.
 Distributing candidate questionnaires, hosting debate watch parties, or holding candidate forums are examples of such opportunities.
-It can often be very powerful when candidates are asked about housing issues or homelessness in public forums or town hall meetings.
+It can be powerful when candidates are asked about housing issues or homelessness in public forums or town hall meetings.
 Please contact NLIHC if you would like help putting together a candidate questionnaire that includes federal policy.
-This is an activity in which you must be especially vigilant about ensuring that your agency follows IRS requirements.
-Please refer to guidance from the Bolder Advocacy campaign before you send questionnaires to your candidates or invite candidates to speak to clients.

 3. Educate Candidates

 Asking candidates to fill out a questionnaire or inviting them to your agency can be a way to learn more about them while making them aware of your organization and the issues that are important to renters.
-You may also want to report the number of new voters your organization has been able to register.
-Candidates also learn what issues are important to voters by reading the letters to the editor page of the newspaper.
-Consider having clients write letters about issues that are important to them; letters can often be published as a response to a story in which candidates have discussed poverty issues.
+You may also want to report the number of new voters your organization has been able to register so that candidates understand the significant voting power of your community.

 bottom of page